 Even with the best intentions, it’s easy to make a mistake when using a booster seat.
 Knowing the common pitfalls is the first step toward making sure your child is as safe as possible on the road.
 From how the seat belt fits to when you make the switch to a regular seat, every detail matters.
 Let’s walk through some of the most frequent errors so you can feel confident every time you buckle up.

-Positioning the Seat Belt Incorrectly
+Getting the Seat Belt Path Wrong

 One of the most critical parts of using a booster seat is ensuring the vehicle’s seat belt is positioned correctly over your child.
 A booster seat’s job is to “boost” your child up so the adult belt fits them properly.
 The lap belt should lie flat and snug across their upper thighs, never on their soft stomach.
 The shoulder belt should cross the middle of their chest and shoulder, staying clear of their face and neck.
 An improper fit can cause serious internal injuries in a crash.
 Always double-check the belt’s position before you start the car—it’s a simple step that makes a huge difference in your child’s car seat safety.

-Graduating to a Seat Belt Too Soon
+Switching to a Seat Belt Too Early

 It’s tempting to move your child out of their booster seat, but making this transition too early is a serious risk.
 Many parents think age is the main factor, but a child’s size is what truly determines if they’re ready.
 An adult seat belt is designed for someone who is at least 4’9” tall.
 If your child is smaller, the belt won’t fit correctly, riding up on their stomach and neck.
 Before you ditch the booster, make sure your child can sit with their back against the vehicle seat, have their knees bend naturally at the edge of the seat, and keep their feet flat on the floor.
 Until they can do that, the booster is still the safest place for them.